-Sweaters made in the drop shoulder, modified drop or dolman styles (click here to read about Sweater construction styles) are much harder to adjust as you go because they are made in pieces and can only be tried on once these pieces are complete and pinned or seamed together.
+Sweaters made in the drop shoulder, modified drop or dolman styles (click here to read about Sweater construction styles) are much harder to adjust as you go because they are made in pieces and can only be tried on once these pieces are (partially) complete and pinned or seamed together.

-This is just another reason I love the top-down method so much (along with the no-sew construction)!
+This is just another reason I love the top-down method so much (along with the no-sew construction).

-For all the adjustments given you will need to take into account the specific pattern you’re working with.
+For all the adjustments suggestions given below, you will need to take into account the specific pattern you’re working with.
 Make sure you know the stitch multiples in your pattern repeat and whether there are any row multiples you need to consider.

 We’ll start by looking at bust / chest fit then move onto yoke length, sleeve fit and finally total body length.
 Each subheading describes a problem with the fit and the text suggests ways to address it.